Farbdrucker/jarvis/README.md

 # Jarvis
-my bad weather weekend project to have my personal voice assistent to tell me jokes, the current weather or read me Wikipedia articles.
+my bad weather weekend project to have my personal voice assistant to tell me jokes, the current weather or read me Wikipedia articles.

 ## Installation
 Clone the repositories